Saturday, April 27, 2013

 • They used to leave by a vast glass portal, descended a staircase that was short but wide, walked through the whole space and left with a sense of majesty.

-The pothole shows disregard for the past and the belief that the new exit will let it pass unnoticed.
+The pothole shows disregard for the past and the belief that since visitors now have their backs to it as they leave, it will pass unnoticed.

 there is nothing to be done.